-The student shall have the right to appeal the suspension to the Executive Director.
-The student shall notify the Executive Director in writing of his request for an appeal no later than five calendar days following the effective date of the suspension.
-The Executive Director shall hold a hearing with the student ante the student's parent or guardian within three calendar days of the student's request for an appeal.
+The student shall have the right to appeal the suspension to the Executive Coordinator.
+The student shall notify the Executive Coordinator in writing of his request for an appeal no later than five calendar days following the effective date of the suspension.
+The Executive Coordinator shall hold a hearing with the student ante the student's parent or guardian within three calendar days of the student's request for an appeal.
 At the hearing, the student shall have the right to present oral and written testimony on his behalf and shall have the right to counsel.
-The Executive Director shall have the authority to overturn or alter the decision of the Program Coordinator/Director, including recommending an alternate educational program for the student.
-The Executive director shall render a decision on the appeal within five calendar days of the hearing.
+The Executive Coordinator shall have the authority to overturn or alter the decision of the Program Coordinator/Coordinator, including recommending an alternate educational program for the student.
+The Executive Coordinator shall render a decision on the appeal within five calendar days of the hearing.

-[b] Upon a student being convicted of a felony or upon an adjudication or admission in court of guild with respect to such a felony or felony delinquency, the Program Coordinator/Director of a school in which the student is enrolled may expel said student if such Program Coordinator/Director determines the student's continued presence in school would have a substantial detriment effect on the general welfare of the school.
+[b] Upon a student being convicted of a felony or upon an adjudication or admission in court of guild with respect to such a felony or felony delinquency, the Program Coordinator/Coordinator of a school in which the student is enrolled may expel said student if such Program Coordinator/Coordinator determines the student's continued presence in school would have a substantial detriment effect on the general welfare of the school.
 The student shall receive written notification of the charges and reasons for such expulsion prior to such expulsion taking effect.
-The student shall also receive written notification of his right to appeal and the process for appealing such expulsion; provided, however, that the expulsion shall remain in effect prior to any appeal hearing conducted by the Executive Director.
-The student shall have the right to appeal the expulsion to the Executive Director.
-The student shall notify the Executive Director, in writing, of his request for an appeal no later than five calendar days following the effective date of the expulsion.
-The Executive Director shall hold a hearing with the student and the student's parent or guardian within three calendar days of the expulsion.
+The student shall also receive written notification of his right to appeal and the process for appealing such expulsion; provided, however, that the expulsion shall remain in effect prior to any appeal hearing conducted by the Executive Coordinator.
+The student shall have the right to appeal the expulsion to the Executive Coordinator.
+The student shall notify the Executive Coordinator, in writing, of his request for an appeal no later than five calendar days following the effective date of the expulsion.
+The Executive Coordinator shall hold a hearing with the student and the student's parent or guardian within three calendar days of the expulsion.
 At the hearing, the student shall have the right to present oral and written testimony on his behalf and shall have the right to counsel.
-The Executive Director, including recommending an alternate educational program fort eh students.
-The Executive Director shall have the authority to calendar days of the hearing.
+The Executive Coordinator shall have the authority to overturn or alter the decision of the Program Coordinator/Coordinator, including recommending an alternate educational program fort eh students.
+The Executive Coordinator shall render a decision on the appeal within five calendar days of the hearing.
 Such decision shall be final.